MarkusBordihn/BOs-Material-Elements/panels-plates-slabs/README.md

 ## Multi-face Panels

-Multi-face panels allows to places several panels in a single block.
+Multi-face panels allows to places several panels (in each direction) in a single block.
 This allows an easily way to cover / hide specific parts of machines or just for decoration.

 ![Panel][panel]